 Here is what you should do:

 Nope, no way!
 You don’t want to do this.
 If at all possible, do not skip doing an engagement session with your wedding photographer.
 In some cases, like destination weddings, doing an engagement shoot with your South Florida photographer may be out of the question.
-But in all other cases, make sure you get an engagement session scheduled before your wedding.
+But in all other cases, ensure you get an engagement session scheduled before your wedding.

 An engagement session allows you to get comfortable in front of the camera and your photographer.
 It also helps the photographer learn what works best for you and how to best direct and work with you to draw out the sweetest expressions.
 So, don’t skip this.

-Of course, it is your wedding too, and if the photographer is suggesting something that is not jiving with you by all means, please say something.
+Of course, it is your wedding too, and if the photographer is suggesting something that is not jiving with you, by all means, please say something.
 I would rather you tell me that you don’t feel comfortable doing something instead of ending up hating the photos when you received them.

 Creating beautiful wedding photographs is personal.
 The more you can tell your photographer, the more prepared your photographer will be to create some beautiful photos for you.
 Plus you will have a lot of fun too!